ff-kbu/site-ffkbu-multidomain/README.md

 Freifunk KBU Multihood with Batman15 and 802.11s

-This is the stable site for Gluon 2021.1.2 with fastd.
+This is the stable site for the latest available Gluon 2021.1.2 with fastd.

 ## Build Instructions